MicrosoftDocs/ATADocs/ATPDocs/advanced-settings.md

 ## Prerequisites

-To access the **Advanced settings** page in Microsoft 365 Defender, you need access as a Security or Global administrator.
+To access the **Advanced settings** page in Microsoft 365 Defender, you need access at least as a Security administrator.

 ## Define alert learning period settings